uviclibraries/html-css/act-1.md

     - Ordered lists use an `<ol>` tag and display in a browser as a numbered list.
 Here’s an example of an ordered list:

       Frodo’s top three traveling essentials, in order of importance:

       1. The One Ring
       2. Sting (the sword, not the musician)
       3. Samwise Gamgee

     - Unordered lists use a `<ul>` tag and display in a browser as a bulleted list.
 Here’s an example of an unordered list:

-         Frodo’s shopping list for Bree Market:
+   - Frodo’s shopping list for Bree Market:

-         -Pipe weed
+    -- Pipe weed
-         -Craft beer
+    -- Craft beer
-         -Even more lembas bread?
+    -- Even more lembas bread?

     - Both ordered (`<ol>`) and unordered (`<ul>`) contain list items, which are indicated with an `<li>`, or list item, tag.
     - It's best markup practice to indent your `<li>` tags within the `<ol>` or `<ul>` tags.

-In the following examples, I use unordered lists, since the list (`<li>`) items do not need to be in any particular order.
+- In the following examples, I use unordered lists, since the list (`<li>`) items do not need to be in any particular order.
 Note that the lists in both examples are nested inside paragraph (`<p>`) tags.
     - I want to add a list of attributes on my about page.
 I’ll make a list underneath the paragraph tags with “Prince of the Fire Nation”.
 I used an unordered list since these details are not in any particular order.

 <button onclick="toggle('gif5')">Show/Hide Animation</button>